ERnsTL/flowd/README.md

 A component communicates with the outside world simply using standard input and output.
 Over these, it receives multiplexed input frames and can send frames to its named ports and thus to other components; the demultiplexing resp. routing is done by its ```launch``` parent process.

-The framing format is a simple text-based format very similar to an HTTP header, can easily be implemented in any programming language and is easy to extend without being bound to any currently-trendy format.
+The framing format is a simple text-based format very similar to an HTTP header.
+It can can easily be implemented in any programming language and is easy to extend without being bound to any currently-trendy data format.
 It contains basic information on:

 * Over which port did this frame come in?
 Over which port shall this be sent out to another component?
 * Is this a control frame or a data frame?